kasselTrankos/fp-libraries/packages/irrigation/README.md

 # Irrigation

-This control the irrigation tag.
+Uses the functor, monoid and identity algorithms.